Sexuality of Adolf Hitler: Views on homosexuality

 Ernst Röhm was Hitler's closest friend—one of the few people who called him "Adolf".
-Hitler continued to support him during the Röhm scandal in 1931–1932 in which the Münchener Post disclosed Röhm's homosexuality, but historian Laurie Marhoefer argues that this is not evidence of Hitler's homosexuality.
+Hitler continued to support him during the Röhm scandal in 1931–1932 in which the ' disclosed Röhm's homosexuality, but historian Laurie Marhoefer argues that this is not evidence of Hitler's homosexuality.
 Historian Andrew Wackerfuss, in Stormtrooper Families, argues that Hitler had no personal discomfort with homosexuality, but that he found it convenient politically to instrumentalise homophobia to justify the 1934 Night of the Long Knives.

 Despite the fact that Hitler had previously tolerated the homosexuality of Röhm and other SA leaders, the charges of immorality were effective in gaining the support of the German population for the political murders in 1934.
 In August 1941, Hitler declared that "homosexuality is actually as infectious and as dangerous as the plague", and supported SS leader Heinrich Himmler's efforts to remove gay men from both the military and the SS.
 Homosexuality was not one of Hitler's priorities, compared to the Jewish question.
 The Nazi Party held anti-homosexual views, declaring in 1928 that "anyone who even thinks of homosexual love is our enemy."
 Hitler's regime persecuted homosexuals, sending an estimated 5,000 to 15,000 to concentration camps; some 2,500 to 7,500 of these died.

 Hermann Rauschning claimed to have seen in Hitler's First World War military record an item concerning a court-martial that found Hitler guilty of pederastic practices with an officer.
 Rauschning also claimed that in Munich, Hitler was found guilty of a violation of Paragraph 175, which dealt with pederasty.
 No evidence of either of these two charges has been found.